derekzhang79/AZPlotView/README.md

 ## Usage

-Full list of AZPlotView capabilities you can see in project `AZPlotDemo`.
+Full list of AZPlotView capabilities you can see in project "AZPlotDemo".

+Setup of X and Y plot values - via data source methods:

+* [AZPlotView: valueForXAtIndex: inPlotWithIndex:]
+* [AZPlotView: valueForYAtIndex: inPlotWithIndex:]

+Almost all optional properties are initialized via methods of data source `AZPlotViewDataSource`:

+* [AZPlotView: valueForGraphProperty:]
+* [AZPlotView: valueForAxisProperty:]
+* [AZPlotView: valueForPlotProperty: inPlotWithIndex:]
+* [AZPlotView: valueForLegendProperty:]

+Names of properties and constants can be found in header file `AZPlotViewConstants.h`.
+Also there you can see type of return value of optional 'properties' methods.

+For example, record 'AZPlotViewAxisPropertyAxisTitleColor - Value: UIColor' in header file `AZPlotViewConstants.h` say, that you must return `UIColor` object for method [AZPlotView: valueForAxisProperty:].

 ## Change log